-CFA Goal Name Goal Description SNHU Course Name SNHU Course Number Access Information This Goal focuses on developing arguments about College Composition II ethical issues and on key economic, legal and social considerations surrounding the use of information.
-ENG 121 considerations surrounding the use of information.
+CFA Goal Name Goal Description SNHU Course Name SNHU Course Number Access Information This Goal focuses on developing arguments about Argumentation and Communication ethical issues and on key economic, legal and social considerations surrounding the use of information.
+ENG 124 considerations surrounding the use of information.
 Analyze Data This Goal focuses on applying important terms and Macroeconomics concepts in macroeconomics to analyze financial news and using basic concepts in statistics and ECO 202 probability to solve graphical and numerical problems.
-Apply Economic Theories This Goal focuses on applying fundamental concepts Microeconomics of microeconomics and performing financial ECO 201 calculations to analyze consumer decisions.
+Apply Economic Theories This Goal focuses on applying fundamental concepts Microeconomics of microeconomics and performing financial calculations to analyze consumer decisions.
+ECO 201 calculations to analyze consumer decisions.
 Build Teamwork Through Marketing This Goal focuses on working individually and in a Introduction to Marketing team to explore the fundamentals of marketing and to build collaboration skills.
-MKT 113 to build collaboration skills.
+MKT 113 to build conaporation skins.
 Chart the Evolution of Media This Goal focuses on researching the historical Introduction to Mass Communication development of mass media and evaluating its impact on individual and societal thinking in various COM 126 time periods.
 Confront Culture This Goal focuses on the fundamental procedures of Introduction to Cultural Anthropology anthropology, such as analyzing cultural artifacts and the results of archeological and ethnographic ATH 111 fieldwork.
 Consider the Environment This Goal focuses on analyzing different ways that Environmental Science humans impact the environment and identifying potential solutions to environmental problems.
-ENV 101 potential solutions to environmental problems.
+ENV 101 potential contactors to controlled processing.
 Decode Media This Goal focuses on applying key concepts of mass Language/Practice of Media Art communication to evaluate and critique mass media messages, such as advertisements, websites and COM 128 social media.
-Develop a Budget This Goal focuses on the application of basic Personal Financial Planning mathematical concepts and tools to different FIN 250 practical situations, including creating charts and graphs and making mathematically informed financial decisions.
+Develop a Budget This Goal focuses on the application of basic Personal Financial Planning mathematical concepts and tools to different practical situations, including creating charts and FIN 250 graphs and making mathematically informed financial decisions.